 You can follow this process to help you:

-• Import all the properties you have in one go. (e.g. you might have three different property names for one industry)
+- Import all the properties you have in one go. (e.g. you might have three different property names for industry)

-• Then, the next thing to do is take all the data from those properties and merge them into one
+- Then, the next thing to do is take all the data from the properties you imported and merge them into the new dropdown property

 Note: always aim to use default contact properties as much as possible.